Akshitt17/Decentralised-Cloud/README.md

 This project facilitates decentralized image upload and sharing on the blockchain using Solidity for the smart contract and React for the front-end interface.
 It enables users to securely upload images to IPFS (InterPlanetary File System) and share access with specified users through smart contract functionality.

-Here is the video in English - [Decentralize Google Drive](https://youtu.be/M-KRLlHG_zs?si=rD7I-fH-P8kGiwwf)

-Here is the video in Hindi - [Decentralize Google Drive](https://youtu.be/fghqq3-P3x0?si=CVMpHFTW3-fa3R3A)

 ## Features